 Throttle Safety Switch – Throttle Cut – Why do I need it?

 If you have ever seen someone struck by a prop, it’s not pretty.
 If you do get struck by a prop you might be lucky and get away with a few stitches, a scar and a medical bill.
 The other end of the spectrum is death or serious debilitating injuries.
-We all know that large models can do serious harm, however, we don’t tend to be as nervous about the bulk of electric powered models.
 Continue reading Throttle Safety Switch

 Lithium polymer batteries or LIPO batteries as we describe them, are a member of the lithium-ion battery chemistry family.
 There are many members of the family and each has pros and cons.
 Different cell formats, voltages, discharge curves, charge and discharge rates.
 The most common RC battery is the soft pouch format.
 Continue reading LIPO Battery Safety 101